Home

 M

-Mini Dental Implant
+Mini Dental Implants

 A smaller-sized implant used when there is limited bone volume or for temporary restorations.